KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v10.0
+* SAVE-BREAKING.
+* KSP 1.0 support.
+* Remove thermal fin and radiator.
+* Use Community Resource Pack for our resources, don't add resources in RF.
+* Xenon tank type is removed; all of these tanks use ElectricPropulsion now.
+* Now have multiple different solid fuel resources, and thus multiple different solid fuel tank types.
+* Add module info in the editor tooltip for tanks
+* Engine info / configuration info will only display for the master ModuleEngineConfigs on the part.
+* Disable MEC event firing on configuration change (was killing FAR).
+* Updating an engine config will properly propagate to symmetry counterparts.
+* Updating the engine config of an isMaster=true module can propagate changes to isMaster=false modules on the same part (and will propagate properly across symmetry counterparts).
+Example: Change the main engine config and the vernier config will auto-update.
+Done by, for each CONFIG, adding an OtherModules {} node.
+Inside are key-value pairs, where key = engineID of other module and value is config to switch to.
+* Separate settings for RF engines (RFSETTINGS) and tanks (still MFSSETTINGS).
+* Remove deprecated old version of hybrid engines (the one that is essentially MultiModeEngine).
+* Speed up ModuleEngineConfigs a lot, cut the excess bits from ModuleHybridEngines.
+* Fix issue with heat multiplier
+* Rewrite floatcurve-modder to respect tangents.
+* Massively refactor engines code.
+RealFuels, like AJE, will use an engine solver now.
+The new engine module (ModuleEnginesRF) handles thrust curves, throttle speed, emission and internal engine temperature, automatically extending Isp curves to 0 Isp, etc.
+* MEC (and MHE) default to using weak typing: type = ModuleEngines means apply to ModuleEngines or anything derived from it (same for ModuleRCS etc).
+You can disable this feature per-module if needed.

 v9.1
 * Fixed stock RCS and xenon tank volumes.
 * Don't pump into tanks if their flow has been turned off.